 a) the person who submitted the question does not attend the meeting to ask the question (in which case the question will be treated as correspondence and a written response sent to the person)

-b) if the question is not about a matter that the committee has responsibility for or is a matter that affects the town
+b) the question is not about a matter that the committee has responsibility for or is not a matter that affects the town

 c) is defamatory, frivolous or offensive